Omar7001-B/GPAXCalculator/README.md

-# GPA Xcelerator
+# GPA Calculator

-A Python script to calculate the current GPA and determine the required GPA for the next term to achieve a target cumulative GPA.
+A modern, responsive web application for calculating and planning your Grade Point Average (GPA).

 ## Features

+### 1. GPA Calculator
+- Calculate your current GPA by entering course information
+- Dynamic addition and removal of courses
+- Support for standard letter grades (A to F)
-- Calculate current GPA based on a list of subjects with credit hours and scores.
+- Automatic GPA computation based on credit hours and grades

+### 2. GPA Target Calculator
-- Determine the required GPA for the next term to reach a target cumulative GPA.
+- Calculate the required GPA for future courses
+- Input your current GPA and credits
+- Set target cumulative GPA
+- Determine the GPA needed in upcoming courses

+### 3. User Interface
+- Clean, modern design
+- Responsive layout for all devices
+- Interactive navigation with browser history support
+- Real-time form validation
+- Reference grading scale table

+## Technologies Used
+- HTML5
+- CSS3 (with CSS Variables)
+- Vanilla JavaScript
+- SVG for icons

-## Installation
+## Getting Started

 1. Clone the repository: